Frank Warren (promoter): Other interests

 Warren was also the founder and owner of the London Arena.
 Beset by transport problems, he was about to raise additional finance until shot - he says the incident cost him £8million, as he was forced to sell it in 1996.

-Warren has major share holdings in various hotel developments in Portugal, and a share in one of New York City's top restaurants, the Michelin-starred 81, off Central Park.

-Warren also invested in Hertford Town FC.

 Warren also invested in Bedford RFC "Bedford Blues" during the 1996–97 season, taking over as chairman from Ian Bullerwell.
-The club went on to win the Allied Dunbar Division 2 Championship in 1998.